ujr/swtools/doc/Tools.md

 two children of the node at index `k` are at index `2k` and `2k+1`.
 The initial heap will be created by in-memory sorting (a sorted array always has the heap property).

+Reverse sorting (exercise 4-6) must be revised: implementing it in *writelines* is no longer feasible, it has to go into a central comparison routine, which is to be used for sorting the individual runs and for the merging of the runs.